microsoft/devicescript-gateway/README.md

 Make sure to follow the provisioning steps in the documentation before trying to run locally.

--   start a local instance using azurite
+-   start a local instance using Azure services

 ```
 yarn dev:azure